GenericMappingTools/gmt/trunk/doc/rst/source/GMT_Docs.rst

 color palettes, stored in so-called CPT tables [49]_.
 The programs `makecpt <makecpt.html>`_ and
-`grd2cpt <grd2cpt.html>`_ are used to access these master CPT tables and translate/scale them to fit the user’s range of :math:`z`-values.
+`grd2cpt <grd2cpt.html>`_ are used to access these master CPT tables and translate/scale them to fit the user's range of :math:`z`-values.
 The top half of the color bars in the Figure shows the original color scale, which can be either discrete or continuous, though some (like **globe**) are a mix of the two.
 The bottom half the color